What coolant pressure and flow is required to operate an angle head?

 We have drilled 1/8" holes in aluminum at 7 IPM with 3 GPM at 145 PSI.
 However, typically for most light duty applications a minimum of 5 GPM and 300 PSI would be required.
 The maximum capacity is 15 GPM flow and 2000 PSI.
 Most commonly we see 1000 PSI and 8 GPM which works well for most applications.

-For a performance calculator see the Performance page
+For a performance calculator see the Angle Heads Performance Data.

 What micron coolant filtration do you recommend?